Product Guide

 About

 The About page is your personal story.
-Use it to introduce yourself, explain what you do, share your background, and build trust with your audience.
-This page works well with rich text blocks for longer-form writing, expertise blocks to list your skills, testimonial blocks for social proof, and brand/client logo blocks to establish credibility.
+Introduce yourself, explain what you do, and build trust.
+It pairs well with rich text blocks for longer writing, expertise blocks for skills, testimonial blocks for social proof, and brand logos for credibility.

 Best for: Personal bios, professional backgrounds, skill showcases, and testimonials.